 While smaller sizes will handle the flow requirements, experience has taught me that the large filter elements in a 900 series filter are only a little more expensive than the elements for smaller filters and will last a lot longer if the fuel isn't completely clean.
 This isn't an issue in the developed world. but is very much one in the third world -- on our circumnav, we once clogged a filter in only ten hours.[Top]

 We raised the floor of #1 hold twenty inches to gain two new freshwater tanks -- each around 2,000 liters.
 We did this because it is now known that bitumen is a carcinogen and Manor Marine told us that removing the original bitumen coating in the existing water tank would be almost impossible.
-We could use the old freshwater tank for toilet flushing on long trips, particularly if we don't install a watermaker.
-This would require another pump.
+We use the old freshwater tank for toilet flushing on long trips.
 An alternative would be to accept the fact that you shouldn't drink the tap water and carry lots of bottles.[Top]

 The early Fleet Tenders (from Aberdovey through boats a little later than Fintry) were equipped so that most systems ran on 220VDC.
 All of the boats also have 24VDC systems for engine starting and emergency lighting.
 The later boats have 230VAC systems.
 Since DC isn't very useful on a yacht, many of the DC boats have been converted to AC.